Optimal Algorithms for Geometric Centers and Depth: The extremal yolk as an implicit

 \begin{lemma} \lemlab{k:sets} Let $\PS \subset \R^d$ be a set of $n$ points in general position.
-For a given integer $k$, one can compute in $O(n^{d-1} \log n)$ expected time the smallest radius ball intersecting all of the hyperplanes of $\EPlanesX{k}(\PS)$ \end{lemma}
+For a given integer $k$, one can compute in $O(n^{d-1} \log n)$ expected time the smallest radius ball intersecting all of the hyperplanes of $\EPlanesX{k}(\PS)$ \end{lemma} \begin{proof} Apply \thmref{l:p:implicit}.
+The violation test follows from \lemref{e:y:d}.
+Constructing the subproblems from a given input $(H, \Simp, \uDepth)$ is done in the same way as \thmref{tukey:geq:k}.
+Compute a $(1/c)$-cutting (for constant $c$ sufficiently large) of $H$ and clip the cutting inside $\Simp$.
+For each cell $\Simp_i$ in the cutting, compute $H_i = \Dual{\PS} \cap \Simp_i$ and the parameter $\uDepth_i$.
+This entire step can be performed in linear time.
+Hence, the problem can be solved in $O(\DX{n})$ expected time, where $\DX{n} = O(n^{d-1} \log n)$. \end{proof}

 \begin{corollary} \corlab{range:k:sets} Let $\PS \subset \R^d$ be a set of $n$ points in general position, and let $S \subseteq \IntRange{n}$.
-One can compute in $O(n^{d-1} \log n)$ expected time the smallest radius ball intersecting all of the hyperplanes of $\bigcup_{k \in S} \EPlanesX{k}(\PS)$ \end{corollary} \begin{proof} The algorithm is a slight modification of \lemref{k:sets}.
+One can compute in $O(n^{d-1} \log n)$ expected time the smallest radius ball intersecting all of the hyperplanes of $\bigcup_{k \in S} \EPlanesX{k}(\PS)$. \end{corollary} \begin{proof} The algorithm is a slight modification of \lemref{k:sets}.
 During the decision procedure, for each vertex in the zone, we check if it is a member of the $k$-level for some $k \in S$.
 If $S$ is of non-constant size, membership in $S$ can be checked in constant time using hashing. \end{proof}